 A change in length of a marker is a random event that occurs primarily due to recombination effects as the chromosomes rearrange during the conception of a child (the process of meiosis.)
 This is termed a transmission event.
 Sons are separated by 2 transmission events, first cousins by 4.
 Thus, divide transmission events by 2 to obtain generations back to the most recent common ancestor (MRCA).

 Changes in the number of repeats occur – on the average for FTDNA’s 37 marker test - once in every 300 transmission events, which makes these markers valuable for genealogical purposes.
 FTDNA has offered tests of 12, 25, 37, 67 markers and now offers a 111-marker test.
-According to MacDonald’s MRCA calculator (using Walsh’s infinite alleles formula) http://dna-project.clan-donald-usa.org/tmrca.htm, the average mutation rates for these tests are as follows:
+FTDNA's TiP tool gives an estimate of the time to most recent common ancestor for two people based on the number of mutations observed (genetic distance) but MacDonald’s TMRCA calculator (using Walsh’s infinite alleles formula) uses lower mutation rates and is more reliable.
+Any estimate is subject to the laws of probability.

 Choice of Test

 Ancestry.com used to use the SMGF lab and had what they call a 43 marker test but this is a bit deceiving since they included 4 markers that are absent in most individuals.
 Their 39 markers tested included 11 that are not in FTDNA’s 37 marker test and nine that are not in their 67 marker test but are in the 111 marker test.
 However, they are missing seven fast mutating markers in FTDNA’s 26-37 panel that are quite valuable.
-It is possible to transfer one’s 39 marker results from Ancestry.com to FTDNA at a nominal cost (B1176 is an example) and then upgrade to 48 or 74 markers (B2143 and 205722 are examples.)
+It was possible to transfer one’s 39 marker results from Ancestry.com to FTDNA at a nominal cost (B1176 is an example) and then upgrade to 48 or 74 markers (B2143 and 205722 are examples.)
 Ancestry.com no longer offers Y-DNA testing!!!
+Autosomal test results can still be transferred to Family Finder.

 Often a close match may be found with an individual having a different surname.
 These matches should be treated with great caution, looking for possible cases of adoption or name change, examining the geographical proximity of the ancestors of both lines and, perhaps, deciding on additional testing.
 It is possible to have close matches across surnames that go back before the adoption of surnames and, if the two are in different Haplogroup subclades, this is a foregone certainty.